JanCBrammer/biopeaks/README.md

 **menubar** -> **_peaks_** -> _save_ opens a file dialog that lets you select a directory and file name for saving the peaks in a CSV file.
 The format of the file depends on the _modality_.
-For ECG, `biopeaks` saves a column containing the occurences of R-peaks in seconds.
+For ECG, `biopeaks` saves a column containing the occurrences of R-peaks in seconds.
 The first element contains the header "peaks".
-For breathing, `biopeaks` saves two columns containing the occurences of inhalation peaks and exhalation troughs respectively in seconds.
+For breathing, `biopeaks` saves two columns containing the occurrences of inhalation peaks and exhalation troughs respectively in seconds.
 The first row contains the header "peaks, troughs".
 Note that if there are less peaks than troughs or vice versa, the column with less elements will be padded with